sayanee/longform/_posts/2022-12-18-meaning-helsinki-bus-station.md

 Revision is done even by the best

 > Average fitness enthusiasts mindlessly follow the same workout routine each week.
-The best athletes actively critique each repetition and constantly improve their technique.
+The best athletes **actively critique each repetition and constantly improve their technique**.
 It is the revision that matters most.

 When does the genius reveal itself?

-> It’s only by staying on board that mastery reveals itself.
+> It’s **only by staying on board that mastery reveals itself**.
 Show up enough times to get the average ideas out of the way and every now and then genius will reveal itself.

 We try to change often thinking it will be better